-Your co-op terms will enhance your learning, giving you meaningful experience and the opportunity to build your professional network.
-It is an excellent way to experience different working environments as you progress from your first co-op term to your final co-op term.
-The Co-op Office and your co-op faculty advisor are available to assist you throughout the process.
-We are here to ensure your co-operative education journey is positive and enriching.
+Your internship will enhance your studies, giving you meaningful practical experience and valuable contacts.
+It is an excellent opportunity to experience a professional working environment.
+The Co-op Office and your internship faculty advisor are always available to assist you.
+We want your internship experience to be positive and enriching.